 Here is a pair of foods to consider for fall snacking:

 Cranberries: This bite-sized fruit is wildly popular and most delicious between the months of October and November, although only 5 percent of the cranberry crop is purchased at the produce section.
 The other 95 percent is used to make cranberry juice.
 Research has shown that cranberry concentrate is useful in preventing urinary tract infections and slowing the growth of various types of cancer.

 Pears: The European version of the pear is more widely known than the Asian pear and is most commonly grown on America's west coast during the fall.
 However, the Asian pear is also a delightful treat.
 Both are rich in fiber and help reduce LDL, also known as "bad" cholesterol.
 So, while pears are healthy, they are also rich enough in flavor to satisfy a sugar craving.

-While contemplating which fall fruits you want to use for salads, cocktails or snacking, consider adding the beautifully designed Stainless Steel Wire Basket/Fruit Bowl from StainlessLUX to your kitchen accessories.
+While contemplating which fall fruits you want to use for salads, cocktails or snacking, consider adding the beautifully designed Stainless Steel Fruit Bowl / Bread Basket from StainlessLUX to your kitchen accessories.